Sidmouth Folk Week: This is the index page for the section "Sidmouth Folk Festival" or "Sidmouth International Festival"

 The 2004 Sidmouth Festival was the 50th anniversary.
 However, the build-up was overshadowed by an administrative shambles over ticket sales and behind the scenes 'politics' as to future funding arrangements.
 As may be seen from many letters and articles in the local paper, there had been signs of trouble for years.
 However, only in January 2004 was East Devon District Council warned that 2004 might be the last festival run by the current management team.
 The first the town as a whole knew about this was a press release from the festival organisers dated 7 May 2004.

 Photographs from the 2003 festival are presently located within an older section of this website.
-A selection of professional photos is available on the BBC website. (you may need to allow time for the photos to load before you can see the 'next' and 'back' buttons).
+A selection of professional photos is available on the BBC website.
+There are also hundreds of photos available on facebook and elsewhere.
+Many of the best ones are on Alan Cole's site.

-Other sections also deal with aspects of Sidmouth politics - these may be accessed from the main sitelayout page.
-A summary of why this website was developed is also available.
-If your principal interest is the Sidmouth Festival you need not venture outside of this section - simply read some of the pages listed below.
+If your principal interest is the Sidmouth Festival (FolkWeek) you need not venture outside of this section of SeeRed - simply read some of the pages listed below.

 Index for the folk festival section of SeeRed (largely in chronological order)